ABOUT US

 Pianofest in the Hamptons, directed by Paul Schenly, is a summer festival that offers exceptionally concentrated study to a small group of pianists.
 The teaching at Pianofest stresses an ethic of support rather than competition: in addition to emphasizing the solo repertoire, students accompany each other in concertos and explore the duo piano literature.
 Pianofest offers an opportunity for pianists to nurture friendships, give performances, and form lasting connections with the Hamptons community.

-Pianofest provides its students with full scholarship, room and board, and a $400 stipend.
+Pianofest provides its students with a full scholarship, and room and board.

 The East End of Long Island attracts visitors from around the world, while local residents include renowned authors, artists, and musicians.
 The beaches and the seacoast of the Hamptons are considered among the most beautiful in the world.
 Students enjoy summer in the Hamptons, known for famous nightlife as well as lovely natural settings.
 East Hampton Village and beaches are within walking distance of the practice house.